maxwills/ImagesCreationForSeekerExperiment/README.md

 # Images Creation For Seeker Experiment
-You have been directed here because you were unable to launch the Downloaded Pharo Images for the Seeker Experiment.
+You have been directed here because you were unable to launch the Downloaded Pharo Images for the Seeker Experiment (Or your images presented a FileSystem writing permission issues).
 Fear not!
 For you will succeed by following these simple 7 steps:

-1. Open your Pharo Launcher, and create two new Pharo 9.0 images.
+1. Open your Pharo Launcher, and create two new Pharo 9.0 64bits images.
    Name them: **Control-Image** and **Seeker-Image** respectively.
 2. Launch the **Control-Image**.
 3. Open a Playground.
 Copy and paste the following code.
 Select it all, and Do It!